- Lab Directory

-For this episode of the Microsamplify Podcast, host Christa Nuber spoke with Remco Koster, PhD, Associate Director of Bioanalytical Science in the mass spectrometry Science Department at PRA Health Sciences.
-PRA is a contract research organization (CRO) that has participated in thousands of clinical trials around the globe, including trials that have led to the regulatory approval of more than 95 drugs.
-Dr. Koster discussed how microsampling is used in two bioanalytical labs at PRA — one lab in the Netherlands, and the other in the USA.
+For this episode of the Microsamplify Podcast, host Christa Nuber spoke with Remco Koster, PhD, when he was Associate Director of Bioanalytical Science in the mass spectrometry Science Department at PRA Health Sciences.
+PRA was acquired by ICON plc in 2021, where Dr. Koster continues his role as Associate Director of Bioanalytical Science, LC-MS/MS, PhD.
+His group has participated in thousands of clinical trials around the globe, including trials that have led to the regulatory approval of more than 95 drugs.
+Dr. Koster discussed how microsampling is used in two PRA bioanalytical labs at ICON — one lab in the Netherlands, and the other in the USA.

 Neoteryx: Hello Dr. Koster, and welcome to the Microsamplify Podcast from Neoteryx.
 We’re excited to learn more about you and your work at PRA Health Sciences.

 Dr. Koster: Hi Christa.
 Thank you for inviting me for this podcast.
 I’m excited to speak with you about microsampling today.